 Role + Responsibilities

-Over the last twenty years, Zubatkin has had the privilege of partnering with the Museum on its major capital projects and other master planning initiatives.
+Over the last twenty-five years, Zubatkin has had the privilege of partnering with the Museum on its major capital projects and other master planning initiatives.
 For the Central Park West project, AMNH engaged Zubatkin to manage the overall project development, from initial planning, design and approvals through construction and turnover.
 The Zubatkin team provided expertise on the overall project phasing and logistics strategy, setting up an intensive multi-phase schedule for construction and maintaining public safety as the museum continued its daily operations.
 The Zubatkin team was also responsible for managing the financial reporting, project controls and the coordination of funding from multiple sources, including support from New York City and State.
 The firm’s In-House Technical Group provided drawing reviews and resolved technical issues related to the construction implementation.